The Rawson Lake hike in Alberta's Peter Lougheed Provincial Park is one of a few…

 - The vertical gain is approximately 300 metres – quite civilized to get a hike of this quality.
 The gain is greater if you continue past the last of the cairns.

 - Camping is possible with obvious campsites situated by a small lake on the trail with a bear proof box provided for your food.
+You might also consider taking a bear cannister to give you more flexibility in where you want to camp.

 - Don’t forget the 10 hiking essentials.